shuishenghualalala/ACROBAT_submit/README.md

 * Deformable registration

 >The affine parameters generated from the affine network were upsampled.
 Images after affine registration were the inputs to the deformable network.
 MaskFlownet pre-trained with the Sintel dataset was utilized for deformable registration.
 The size of the input images was 1024×1024 pixels.
-The loss functions were NCC and curvature loss.
+The loss functions were NCC and the curvature loss.
+The weight value of the curveature loss we used was 50.

 ## Installation of MaskFlownet
 The correlation package must be installed first: